UPDATED: April 2019

 - Evidence of English or French language fluency.

 If a university outside Canada or the U.S. is unable to send a transcript directly to the College, the College may accept an alternate form of documentation such as a certified copy of the transcript the university issued to the applicant.
 Applicants should review the College’s Alternative Documentation Policy and contact the College in advance if they find that their university will not issue an original transcript.
 If the transcript and official university documents are in a language other than English or French, the applicant must arrange to have these documents translated by an official translator.
 Applicants are responsible for any fees associated with the translation of these documents.

 Applicants who are not yet working in Ontario

 In circumstances where the applicant is out-of-province or unemployed, the Registrar can consider the application to be complete except for the supervisor’s agreement forms and details of the intended Ontario work setting.
 In such cases, upon favourable review, the Registrar will issue a letter of eligibility only, deferring a decision on the issuance of a certificate for supervised practice.
-An eligibility letter may be used by the applicant to indicate his/her intent to become registered to prospective employers and/or supervisors.
+An eligibility letter may be used by the applicant to indicate their intent to become registered to prospective employers and/or supervisors.

 Applicants who have not yet completed the required post-master’s degree work experience